-For the display modes described above the user is referred to the various publications & papers available for more detail and discussion regarding the possible methods of displaying 1000Hz tympanograms and the interpretation of the associated tympanometric data.
+For the display modes and baseline offsets described above the user is referred to the various publications & papers available for more detail and discussion regarding the possible methods of displaying 1000Hz tympanograms and the interpretation of the associated tympanometric data.

-Section 19 provides details of the way 1000Hz measurements are performed in comparison with those at 226Hz and the differences in the mathematical analysis needed to treat the two cases.
+Section 19 provides details of the way 1000Hz measurements are performed in comparison with those at 226Hz and the differences in the mathematical analysis used to treat the two cases.

-5.5.3 Selecting alternative display modes
+5.5.3.3 Selecting alternative baseline modes

-Switching between baseline display modes is carried out using the function button on the probe (see Section 4.4).
+Switching between display modes and baseline offsets is carried out using the DISPLAY MODE key on the front panel (see Section 4.2) or the function button on the probe (see Section 4.3).